top of page

 Since consciousness forms a universal basis of our being and since I am trying to free the unconscious from the clutches of depth psychology, I must present a reason for this.

 The world of Africans is circumscribed by a subjective world view, often combined with an analytical deficiency, which is influenced by a non-knowledge, but cannot be interpreted as repression.
-In my subsequent 18 years of medical work in a Swiss practice, I was able to bypass the world of the unconscious in patients with mental disorders on this basis; it was replaced with the analytical deficit, which always speaks consciously in its symbolism, but whose meaning often remains unrecognised.
+In my 18 years of medical work in a Swiss practice, I was able to bypass the world of the unconscious in patients with mental disorders on this basis; it was replaced with the analytical deficit, which always speaks consciously in its symbolism, but whose meaning often remains unrecognised.

 The interpretation with the unconscious gave rise to many and contradictory theories that try to explain the straying life forms.
 I have dealt with this problem in the study Vom Leben und Sterben des Bewusstseins.
 [4]